 In these times of anxiety and stress, it’s not easy to find peace and contentment.
 In some ways, it’s unfortunate that we did not evolve to relax on a sofa, eating cake as we watch a box set on TV – as we would have ended up in a quite different place physiologically.
-Instead, over more than 200,000 years, our ancestors evolved to react quickly to any sign of danger in the natural environment, as our brains became optimised to process threats, rather than more pleasant experiences.
+Instead, our ancient ancestors evolved to react quickly to any sign of danger in the natural environment, as our brains became optimised to process threats, rather than more pleasant experiences.
 This has given us what’s called the “Negativity bias”, which drives a lot of our judgemental comparison, self-criticism, and negative thinking.

 The concept of contentment can be found in most religions and philosophies and is an emotional state as well as an attitude.
 Generally, being content means that we are happy with what we have.
 Clearly, it’s easier to find contentment when you have most of your needs met, with somewhere to live, food, and supportive family and friends.
 Even so, many people feel discontented and have yet all of these things.
 The classical Greek philosopher, Socrates, is quoted as saying, “He who is not contented with what he has, would not be contented with what he would like to have.”

 From a mindfulness perspective, contentment means feeling at ease with our body, emotions, mind, and situation.
 Finding contentment means firstly letting go of the busy judgements and comparisons, then connecting with the present moment to rest in the peace, calm, and aliveness of the body and senses.
 Within the present, we can find a sense of ease and openness where we have a greater capacity to accept whatever difficulties there may be in our lives, and to be just as they are.